survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Conclusion

-In this chapter you learned to build and develop using Webpack.
+In this chapter, you learned to build and develop using Webpack.
 I will return to the build topic at "Building Kanban".
 The current setup is not ideal.
 At this point it's the development configuration that matters.
-In the next chapter we will see how to expand the approach to work with React.
+In the next chapter, we will see how to expand the approach to work with React.